 - Adolescents: 12-16 mg per day

 - Adults: 16-18 mg per day

 The Tolerable Upper Intake Level (UL) is the maximum dose unlikely to cause adverse side effects.
 For niacin, the UL is around 35 mg per day.
-However, because the main side effects are relatively non-harmful, shop-bought supplements, intended for daily use, may contain up to 1000 mg.
+However, because the main side effects are relatively non-harmful, store-bought supplements intended for daily use may contain up to 1000 mg.

 Niacin Dosage for High Cholesterol

 Researchers have generally used doses from around 1000mg niacin per day in clinical trials where niacin has demonstrated a significant effect on cholesterol.

 Its metabolic, antioxidant, and LDL-cholesterol lowering effects make niacin an essential vitamin for maintaining health.
 A deficiency of niacin can be detrimental by causing pellagra and potentially increasing the risk of heart disease and cognitive decline.